kirkshoop/async_scope/asyncscope.md

 - Blocking is like `reinterpret_cast<>` -- the name should be long and scary.
 - `join()` is grepable and explicit, it is not rare, it is not composable (There is a separate blocking wait for each.
 One blocking wait for many different things to complete would be better)-- this is why counting_scope has `when_empty()` instead.

-Every asynchronous operation must join with non-blocking primitives and only `sync_wait()` is used to block some composition of those primitives.
+Every *async-function* must join with non-blocking primitives and only `sync_wait()` is used to block some composition of those primitives.

 ## Why doesn't the `counting_scope` destructor stop all the nested and spawned senders?